madminer-tool/madminer/README.md

 ### Detector simulation and observable calculation

+For the detector simulation part, there are different options.
 First, we provide an option to calculate truth-level observables which do not require any additional packages.

 We have also implemented a fast detector simulation and observable calculation in our workflow.
 This adds another
 requirement: